delapuente/qasmsim/README.md

 ## WASM version

 `qasmsim` can be used in the web if you compile it for Web Assembly.
-Doing it is easy, simply ensure you have `wasm-pack` installed and run:
+Doing it is easy, simply download the sources, ensure you have `wasm-pack` installed and run:

 ```sh
 $ wasm-pack build